philipdelff/NMdata/README.md

 # NMdata
+NMdata provides data creation and data handling tools for pharmacometrics (PK/PD modeling).
+The tools are created around the use of Nonmem for estimation or simulation.
+Data set creation tools may be equally users of nlmixr or other proprietary software than Nonmem.
+However, so far, the most elaborated features of the package relates to the final organization and writing of data for Nonmem, and reading data from Nonmem after a model run.

 Nonmem is a flexible tool for PK and PK/PD modeling.
 However, creating the datasets and reading the data resulting from running Nonmem can be tedious, and mistakes can lead to hours of frustration.
 This package